akshatjiwansharma/bhu/opinion/science/Possible-role-of-hydrogen-in-geometry-driven-sp3-formation-during-MPCVD-diamond-growth.md

-# Possible role of hydrogen in geometry-driven sp3 formation during MPCVD diamond growth
+# Possible role of hydrogen in geometry-driven sp3 bond formation during MPCVD diamond growth

 There is ongoing debate about the exact mechanisms that cause diamond formation in the microwave plasma chemical vapor deposition (MPCVD) process.